vallet-leo/fiore_mini/README.md

 ### Steps to Build

 1. Open the project in Android Studio
-2. Run the `copy_web_assets.bat` script to copy the web app files to the assets directory
-3. Build the project using Android Studio or Gradle
+2. Build the project using Android Studio or Gradle

 ```
 ./gradlew assembleDebug
 ```

-4. The APK file will be generated in `app/build/outputs/apk/debug/`
+3. The APK file will be generated in `app/build/outputs/apk/debug/`

-## Running the App

-1. Install the APK on an Android device or emulator
-2. Launch the app from the device's app drawer

-## Features

-- Displays the Fiore Mini web app in a native Android container
-- Supports JavaScript and local storage
-- Handles back button navigation within the WebView
-- Works offline as all assets are bundled with the app

-## Customization

-You can customize the app by modifying the following files:

-- `app/src/main/res/values/strings.xml`: Change the app name
-- `app/src/main/res/values/styles.xml`: Customize the app theme
-- `app/src/main/AndroidManifest.xml`: Add additional permissions or features